-The Royal College of Science Union (RCSU) President manages a budget of over £50,000, organising a range of academic, social, careers and pastoral events representing the interests of over 3,200 Undergraduate students.
+The Royal College of Science Union (RCSU) President manages a budget of over £50,000, organising a range of academic, social, careers and pastoral events representing the interests of over 3000 Undergraduate students.
 You directly liaise with senior members of staff and sit on various College and Union committees.
 These include the Faculty of Natural Sciences Teaching Committee, Community & Welfare Board, Union Council, as well as others.

-You are also directly responsible for managing a large committee to ensure the RCSU works to its best capabilities in representing students and working closely with the Faculty of Natural Sciences.
+You are also directly responsible for managing a committee that ensures the RCSU works to its best capabilities in representing students and working closely with the Faculty of Natural Sciences.
 Joint with the Honorary Treasurer, you will also manage the five departmental societies in the Faculty of Natural Sciences and ideally ensure inter-departmental relations are maintained.
-The President is also responsible for securing sponsorship with the Vice President Operations and developing strong bonds with sponsors, maintaining ties with the RCSA and ultimately oversees the work of the Executive Committee.
+The President is also responsible for securing sponsorship with the VPO and developing strong bonds with sponsors, maintaining ties with the RCSA and ultimately oversees the work of the Executive Committee.

 This position is ideal for a confident team member and natural leader.
 It is imperative that you work professionally and with integrity, and are clear of what is required of each team member.
-You will also need excellent time management, as this role requires a significant amount of work; however it is an exceptional learning experience and can be highly rewarding.
+You will also need excellent time management, especially if you wish to balance the presidency alongside your degree.
+This role requires a significant amount of work; however it is an exceptional learning experience and can be highly rewarding.

-For more information contact Michael McGill by emailing rcsu.president@imperial.ac.uk.
+For more information contact rcsu.president@imperial. ac.uk.